Gabriel Gomez for US Senate |

 while locals to this day complain that they have

-of Ed Markey in his local district.
+not seen much of Ed Markey in his local district.
 The bombings during the

 Boston Marathon should remind every Massachusetts voter that moral